chmp/framequery/Readme.md

 the `scope` parameter.
 The example would read `fq.select(..., scope={'stores': stores, 'sales': sales})`.

-## Limitations
+## SQL Support

+The following operations are supported:

+- Select using where, group-by, having, order-by, limit
+- Inner and outer joins using equality conditions
+- Subqueries
+- Numeric expressions

+The following limitations do exist:

-- support for only numeric expressions
+- no support for non-numeric expressions
-- support for joins only with equality conditions
+- no support for joins with inequality conditions
 - no support for over-clauses
 - no support for non select statements (update, insert, ...)
 - many, many more, SQL is crazy complex.
 The topics listed explicitly, however,